 The pharaoh's fears are historically so absurd that any search for history here is completely ludicrous.
 A pharaoh fearful of a gaggle of slaves?

-A pharaoh who actually thinks that those slaves are more potent, or stronger, than the great armies of the Egyptians?
+A pharaoh who actually thinks that those slaves are "more potent, are stronger" than the great armies of the Egyptians?
 Not only is the fear ridiculous, there is hidden irony in the fear.
-The word translated "join" is in fact the very word from which "Joseph" is derived.
-Pharaoh may not know Joseph, but the "increase or addition", in short the "Josephing" of the Israelites, is precisely the origin of his fear.
+The word translated "join" is the word from which "Joseph" is derived.
+Pharaoh may not know Joseph, but the "increase or addition," in short the "Josephing" of the Israelites, is precisely the origin of his fear.
 For Pharaoh, the Israelites are like rabbits; they are masters at multiplication.
 All of pharaoh's "wise" actions that follow are driven by that fact; the chief thing about these slaves is that they just keep growing more and more numerous.

 So, pharaoh tries a series of three "wise" plans to shut off their multiplication skills.
 First, he suggests a very long day in the brick-making and pyramid-building places, so long that the last thing on their minds when they get home is multiplication.
-That is, "They appointed brutal slave drivers over them, hoping to wear them down with crushing labour, but the more the Egyptians oppressed them, the more the Israelites multiplied and spread, and the more alarmed the Egyptians became."
+"They appointed brutal slave drivers over them, hoping to wear them down with crushing labour."

+"But the more the Egyptians oppressed them, the more the Israelites multiplied and spread, and the more alarmed the Egyptians became."
 It sounded like a very good plan, a most wise plan, but it did not work.
 So pharaoh goes back to the drawing board.
 If sixteen hours of making bricks does not divert their attention from multiplication, then how about twenty?
 "So the Egyptians worked the people of Israel without mercy.
 They made their lives bitter, forcing them to mix mortar and make bricks and do all the work in the fields.
 They were ruthless in all their demands."
-This describes in detail the ruthlessness and brutality of the desperate Egyptians.
-But, plan two is also a failure.
+The Egyptians were desperate.
+But, plan 2 was also a failure.

 Now the "wise" pharaoh gets more personal in his wild need to stop the growth of these weird slaves.
 He calls two midwives, women without families of their own who help other women in the birthing process, to come to the throne room of the mighty pharaoh.
-"Hebrew midwives", the grammatical construction in the Hebrew text obscures whether "Hebrew" refers to the midwives' ethnicity or that of the women they serve.
-The names Shiphrah and Puah mean "beautiful" and "splendid", and so they may be generic, folkloristic designations for the women.
-Shiphrah and Puah could be Hebrews, Egyptians, or members of another group that goes unmentioned.
+"Hebrew midwives," the grammatical construction in the Hebrew text obscures whether "Hebrew" refers to the midwives' ethnicity or that of the women they serve.
+The names Shiphrah and Puah mean "beautiful" and "splendid," and so they may be generic, folkloristic designations for the women.

 Shiphrah and Puah appear, and gazing up at the tremendous figure, raised high above them in power, they listen to his wise command.
 "When you help the Hebrew women as they give birth, watch as they deliver.
 If the baby is a boy, kill him; if it is a girl, let her live."
 The plan, if one stops and thinks for a moment, is really quite foolish!
 After all, who gives birth?
 You really ought to kill the girls, O Pharaoh.